 What You Need to Know Before Becoming a Pediatric Nurse

-When you envision yourself as a nurse, you see yourself caring for children.
-From what you can tell, pediatric nursing seems like a perfect fit for you.
+While you know they’re not the only option when it comes to patients, you’ve always imagined yourself caring for children when thinking about a career as a registered nurse (RN).
+From what you can tell, pediatric nursing seems like an ideal fit for you.
 You get to be around little ones and make those big, scary medical procedures seem not so bad.

 What does a pediatric nurse do?

 Pediatric nurses are registered nurses who specialize in caring for patients from birth through adolescence.
 They must have a deep knowledge of child growth and development as diseases and conditions in children often present and are treated differently than in adults.